Steps to take

 - Check your employer's sickness policy and see our sickness advice if you've been injured.

 - If you are asked for a statement, read our guidance here.

 - Read your employer’s policies on violence in the workplace and check for any specific processes in place that you should follow.

 - Always report your concerns to your manager as soon as possible and document the assault on an incident form.

 - Read our advice on personal injury and accident at work.
 While violence in the workplace is not an ‘accident’, similar principles apply in relation to reporting incidents and what action to take if you have suffered an injury.
 In some circumstances, you may be entitled to compensation from the Criminal Injuries Compensation Authority (CICA) if you were injured in England, Scotland or Wales.
 For injuries sustained in Northern Ireland contact Northern Ireland Criminal Injuries Compensation Scheme.
-Call us on 0345 772 6100 if you would like to discuss making a claim.
+Contact us if you would like to discuss making a claim.

 - Access emotional support.
 Being assaulted at work can be very traumatic and in addition to any physical injuries, you may be traumatised, stressed and anxious.

 Once you have reported an assault, violence or the threat of violence to your employer, your employer should: